 - Old Sourceforge repository - Closed to commits February 2015

-- For developer questions please contact the developers at: email@example.com or visit the archives (note: developer login required to access archives)
+For developer questions please contact the developers at: email@example.com or visit the Developer Archives (note: a developer login is required to access these)

 - The new SAS Portal aims to be an access point for all information related to SAS and should be a great resource for any SAS question.